cmj-dev/ssuMlAssignment1/README.md

 ### OCR

 There will be a relation between the text information and quality of question.
-So, I use [tesseract *2](https://www.notion.so/Machine-Learning-Term-Project-7e4a8b10d4234955b58ddd77c265c31e) to get text information from image of questions.
+So, I use <u>tesseract *2</u> to get text information from image of questions.
 And with this text informations, extract text length, word count, average word length predictors for logistic regression.

 ## 2. Training